jaubourg/jquery-deferred-for-node/README.md

 ### Versioning

-There is an exact correspondance between the version of the package and the version of jQuery from which it has been generated.
+There is an exact correspondence between the version of the package and the version of jQuery from which it has been extracted.
 So, if you want to use Deferreds as they were in jQuery 1.5.2, just use `npm install JQDeferred@1.5.2`.

 Of course, this is not _really_ semantic versioning but it makes a lot more sense than maintaining a separate version.